-It was the last day in school before the SPM started because my school decided to give us a holiday on 4 November 2012.
+It was the last day of school before the SPM started because my school decided to give us a holiday on 4 November 2012.
 On that day, there was a 'Majlis Mohon Restu' program in my school.
-Before the program started, the teachers told us the rules during the SPM.
+Before the program started, the teachers told us the rules for the SPM.
 During the program, our teachers wished us good luck for the SPM.
 Then, after the program, we arranged the tables and chairs in the examination hall.
 After that, I took some photographs with my friends.
 At home, I did revision for Sejarah.

 2 November 2012 (Friday)- 4 November 2012 (Sunday):